Research Partner Organisations

 The Mammal Lab in the School of Biological, Earth and Environmental Sciences at the University of New South Wales is run by Professor Tracey Rogers, a specialist in predator ecology and biology.
 Professor Rogers and her team have done extensive research using stable isotope analysis, a technique that compares the ratio of different isotopes of carbon and nitrogen in a sample, to assess the dietary composition of several species.
 With this technique, a drop of blood is sufficient to identify the makeup of an animal's diet for the preceding two to four weeks; a single whisker can provide a dietary profile for up to a year prior.

-TCC postgraduate researcher Anna Lewis is doing her Ph.D. research at the Mammal Lab, focusing on various aspects of the diet of Tasmanian devils and spotted-tailed quolls; her research will draw on an extensive sample bank we began collecting in 2014.
-We have also supported the Mammal Lab's research on devil behavior by deploying acoustic loggers at our study sites to record wild Tasmanian devil vocalizations.
+As a postgraduate researcher with TCC, Anna Lewis did her Ph.D. research at the Mammal Lab, focusing on various aspects of the diet of Tasmanian devils and spotted-tailed quolls; her research drew on an extensive sample bank we began collecting in 2014.
+We have also supported the Mammal Lab's research on devil behavior by deploying acoustic loggers at our study sites to record wild Tasmanian devil vocalisations.

 university of sydney

 The Carnivore Conservancy has its roots at the University of Sydney.
-TCC founder and executive director Channing Hughes began his Tasmanian devil and quoll field research as a Ph.D. student there in 2012 and expects to complete his doctorate in 2019.
-His primary academic supervisor is Chris Dickman, Professor in Terrestrial Ecology in the School of Life and Environmental Sciences, who also serves as TCC's Director of Scientific Research.
+TCC founder and executive director Channing Hughes began his Tasmanian devil and quoll field research as a Ph.D. student there in 2012 and expects to complete his doctorate in 2026.
+His primary academic supervisor was Chris Dickman, Emeritus Professor in the School of Life and Environmental Sciences, who also serves as TCC's Director of Scientific Research.

-We also collaborate with the Australasian Wildlife Genomics Group in the Faculty of Veterinary Science, which is responsible for cutting-edge research on the genetics of the devil and of Devil Facial Tumor Disease.
+We also collaborate with the Australasian Wildlife Genomics Group in the Faculty of Veterinary Science, which is responsible for cutting-edge research on the genetics of the devil and of Devil Facial Tumour Disease.

 ZAA Logo.jpg